-All six of Manchester United’s pre-season games will be available to watch live on MUTV, including the clashes with Tottenham Hotspur, Inter Milan and AC Milan.
+All of our pre-season games are being shown live on MUTV, including the clashes with Tottenham Hotspur and AC Milan.

 Reading this in our app?
 If not, you might miss some exclusive features not found on ManUtd.com.
 Download the Official App here.